lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Animals

 Killing animals is tricky because the majority of them will either run away faster than you can chase them or fight back with often fatal consequences.
 Even boars can kill you if all you have is your rock.
 If you manage to kill an animal, for maximum yield, butcher it with a [bone knife](http://rust.wikia.com/wiki/Bone_Knife) which you can craft for 30 bone fragments.

+Depending on their size you'll get a varying amount of animal fat which you can combine with cloth to craft low grade fuel which is a vital early game resource.

+#### Killing animals

+The easiest way to kill an animal is with a [hunting bow](https://rustlabs.com/item/hunting-bow) and the easiest animal to kill is a [boar](http://rust.wikia.com/wiki/Boar).
+They give you lots of meat and animal fat and they run at roughly the same speed as you so if you hit one with an arrow, you can chase it and with practice land a few more arrows in it.

+#### Wolves and Bears

+Until you get a bow you don't want to mess with these guys.
+A short range melee weapon like a sword or cleaver can dispose of a [wolf](http://rust.wikia.com/wiki/Wolf) but it's far from a sure thing.
+What you need to do is launch an arrow at them while standing on a relatively high rock.
+Then even if they come right up to you they (hopefully) won't be able to reach you.
+Then you can easily bow them down.
+It does take some practice to find the right sized rock.

+Alternatively, if you have a [building plan](http://rust.wikia.com/wiki/Building_Plan) you can build a foundation above the ground and bow one down from up there.
+Again it's tricky to get your foundation high enough that you can jump on it but not high enough for a bear or wolf to reach you.

+[Bears](http://rust.wikia.com/wiki/Bear) are what you want and eventually your eyes will light up if you see one in the early game because they will fast-track you to the <a href="#crafting-a-furnace">crafting a furnace</a> stage.

 ### Fishing